4 Models for areal spatial structure

 4.3.4.2 Realistic geometries

-The average CRPS varied substantially between the three models (Table 4.1) used to simulate synthetic data.
+The mean CRPS varied substantially between the three models (Table 4.1) used to simulate synthetic data.
 IID structure is harder to predict than spatial structure, and to a lesser extent, Besag structure is harder to predict than IK.
 This observation is explained by correlation structure making forecasting easier.

 For IID synthetic data, the IID and BYM2 models performed well.
 The BYM2 model also performed almost as well as the Besag model on the spatially structured synthetic data.
 Appendix A.3.2 shows that the BYM2 proportion parameter successfully recovers either IID or spatial structure.
 Meanwhile, the IID model performed poorly on spatially structured synthetic data.